SiddharthSampath/sketchAI/README.md

-An app which teaches users how to draw with AI The app is made with Django, so download the entire project and perform the following steps to run:
+An app helps artists with various tasks such as automated colouring, converting line drawings to their shaded forms and much more!
+The app is made with Django, so download the entire project and perform the following steps to run:

 Open the folder through cmd or terminal